 The pro forma financial information adjusts the historical financial information to give effect to the formation of Shamrock Logistics and the completion of this offering and related transactions.
-The as adjusted financial information adjusts the historical financial information to give effect to the revised tariff rates.

 The following tables are derived from, should be read together with, and are qualified in their entirety by reference to the historical and pro forma financial statements and the accompanying notes included elsewhere in this prospectus.
 This table should also be read together with "Management's Discussion and Analysis of Financial Condition and Results of Operations."
 The amounts in the tables below, except for the operating data, the per unit data, and barrel information, are in thousands.